alvxck/authentication-system/README.md

-# Login System
+# Authentication System

 ![image](loginsystem-preview.gif)

-The goal of this project is to develop a Full Stack (MERN) Login & Registration system.
+The goal of this project is to develop a Full Stack (MERN) authentication system.
 User identity is verified through server-side JSON Web token validation.

 ## Frontend
 * Built using **React**, **TypeScript**, **Tailwind**, and **Vite**.